LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 If an indeterminate value of any type other than `u8` is loaded by a Read Operation, the behavior is undefined.
 If a Computation is applied to an indeterminate value of any type other than `u8`, the behavior is undefined.

+(An indeterminate value is unspecified, however it may be a "Trap Representation" and loading such a value may cause an error at runtime, such as a Signalling NaN value, or a Not a Thing Integer value.
+ This is outside the scope of the specification, except that values of type `u8` and `i8` may have no such Trap Representation).

 The implementation shall provide storage for all local variables of a volatile qualified type.
 It is unspecified how this storage is provided.
+It is unspecified if storage is provided for local variables of any other type.
+If storage is provided for a local variable, it may not overlap the storage for any other local variable in the same function, unless both local variables are not of a volatile qualified type, and at any point where one local variable has a non-indeterminate value, the other has an indeterminate value.

+Functions may be accompanied by a convention code.
+These are described in §4.7.
+If no convention code is provided, the convention used is implementation-defined.

 ```
 label = <typename> ":"